If you feel antisocial behaviour is a problem in your neighbourhood, you can report it to us.

 If the problem relates to a business or activity we license, please see our licensing section for details of how to report it.

 You can ask our community safety team and other relevant partners to review their response to complaints of antisocial behaviour.
-This is called a community trigger.
+This is called an antisocial behaviour case review.

-You can read more about this on our community trigger page.
+You can read more about this on our antisocial behaviour case review page.

 How we tackle antisocial behaviour